How Can I Find Heavy Equipment Manufacturing Jobs?

 What Type of Job Outlook Is Predicted for These Careers?

 Job outlooks from the BLS for careers in heavy equipment manufacturing show declines in each career area.
 In many cases, though, you have the opportunity to increase your chances at securing employment through education or gaining work experience.

 From 2018-2028, the BLS reported job opportunities for mechanical engineers will be average, with a predicted 4% job growth.
 However, you can improve your job opportunities by furthering your education and staying current with industry trends.

 Machine operators, according to the BLS, were predicted to see a decline in jobs of 8% from 2018-2028.
 Despite this decline, you may still find opportunities with companies who have a large number of retirements.
 You may increase your opportunities by earning certifications and becoming experienced with a variety of machines.

 The BLS forecasted that assemblers would see a decline in jobs of 11% from 2018-2028.
 This decline may be attributed to a reduction in production or the increased usage of computerized machines.
 Your job opportunities may be limited due to the small change in employment, but through proving your experience, skills, and knowledge in the industry, you may find it easier to secure employment.

 Quality Control Inspector

-Quality control inspectors were expected to see no change from 2014-2024, according to the BLS.
+Quality control inspectors were expected to see a decline by 18 percent from 2018-2028, according to the BLS.
 Automated inspections and advanced quality control equipment may lead to the lack of growth, though a specific need for inspections by hand are always necessary.
 Your best opportunity for employment in this position is to advance from a machine operator or assembler position.
 You may also consider certification and education to help prove your inspection skills and knowledge.